 2. Review process

 After checks for plagiarism and an initial assessment by the journal editors, articles considered for publication undergo a double-blind peer review.
 Final responsibility for editorial decisions rests with the journal's Editor-in-Chief.

 Papers are acknowledged upon receipt.
 We strive to make an editorial decision within three months, but circumstances beyond our control occasionally dictate a longer cycle.
 Each paper is reviewed by at least two reviewers and is also read by one of the Editors and Associates.
 Results of our decision, along with copies of the reviews, will be forwarded to authors as quickly as possible.

-The Journal of Business Accounting and Finance Perspectives uses a double-blind review process, which means that both the reviewer's name and the author's name will not be revealed at any time during the process.
+Under the double-blind review process, both the reviewer's name and the author's name will not be revealed at any time during the process.
 To facilitate blind review, please include in the submission the following documents in Word format separately:

 - Title page with information about the authors.
 This document must contain the title of the article, which will be concise and informative; the names and affiliations of the authors and, if possible, the email address; and the full address of the corresponding author including the email address.
 Please clearly indicate the corresponding author, who will be sent any information regarding the pre-publication, publication and post-publication process of the article.

 - Blinded manuscript without the information of the authors.
 This document should include the content of the paper, including references, figures, tables and acknowledgments.
 The figures and tables should be incorporated at the end of the document duly numbered.

 Likewise, in this document, it must be accompanied by a abstract with a maximum length of 250 words and between 4-6 key words at the beginning of it.